AlexiFa/DevOps-M2/Project/README.md

 #### Add the slave machine details:
   - Name it "jenkins-slave".
   - Choose "Permanent Agent".
-  - Set up the remote root directory (e.g., /home/jenkins).
+  - Set up the remote root directory (take a dir where you have right eg: /home/alex/workspace/agent).
     - you need to create the directory
   <!-- - Add the machine's labels for job targeting. -->
   <!-- - Copy the "agent.jar" from the Jenkins master to the slave machine. -->